Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 When used to render a 3D scene, this will give us a smooth sphere.
 Sadly, most shapes you will see on, say, video games, do not have such an easy SDF.
 This may change with the progress of [neural SDFs](https://research.nvidia.com/labs/toronto-ai/nglod), which use neural networks to learn these functions, but, for the most part of the history of computer graphics, using SDFs to render was not practical for most situations.

-The solution was to try to approximate surfaces with simplers shapes-- namely, triangles, or 2-simplices, for which we can use a single known SDF ([see here](https://www.shadertoy.com/view/4sXXRN) for an implementation).
-And so were meshes born!
+The solution was to try to approximate surfaces using simplers shapes-- namely, triangles, or 2-simplices, for which we can use a single known SDF ([see here](https://www.shadertoy.com/view/4sXXRN) for an implementation).
+And so were meshes born, as complexes made by these triangles.
 That is, meshes are just triangulations of surfaces we want to approximate.
 The more 2-simplices a mesh has, the more detail our model will be able to have.

 Raytracing has the problem that it can take too much time inside the `while` loop trying to hit a surface.
 Rasterization is then a more efficient alternative.
-In it, we project our mesh vertices into the vision plane-- something that can be quickly done by the GPU using linear algebra and projectivization.
-For each pixel we check if it is contained inside one of the projected triangles defined by the projected vertices, and use that to define its color.
-We also have to check in the case a pixel is inside many of these triangles: to solve that, we compute the depth of each projected triangle, and render only the color of the one with least depth.
+In it, we project our mesh triangles into the vision plane-- something that can be quickly done by the GPU using linear algebra and projectivization.
+For each pixel we then check if it is contained inside one of these triangles, and use that to define its color.

+We also have to check in the case a pixel is inside many of these triangles-- for example, if we have two triangles in our scene, one behind the other in relation to the camera.
+To solve that, we compare each point projecting to that pixel, and render only the color associated to the point closest to the camera- i.e., the one with least "depth".
 These depth values for each pixel are stored in an array called the **depth buffer**.

 {{< highlight cpp "linenos=table,hl_lines=0,linenostart=1" >}}
 // General rasterization algorithm